Customize Consent Preferences

 Unrivalled Sequencing Capabilities

 The Genomics Unit’s unique capabilities include the employment of high-throughput methods to gather DNA barcodes from vast numbers of specimens with various levels of DNA preservation and across a variety of biological life.
 Establishing such capabilities requires the development, optimization, and validation of laboratory protocols and operating procedures for every analytical step to ensure accurate and reproducible results for the thousands of samples processed each day.
 The capacity of the Genomics Unit to analyze specimens is unrivalled.
-As of 2022, in addition to thousands of metabarcoding and metagenomic samples, the lab processes more than two million specimens each year – from a tissue sample to DNA barcode record.
+As of 2023, in addition to thousands of metabarcoding and metagenomic samples, the lab processes more than three million specimens each year – from a tissue sample to DNA barcode record.

 Research & Development